brianmcn/Zelda1RandoTools/doc/use.md

 Most item progress has semantic meaning to the tracker with regards to routing/reminders/etc as described below.

-Note: while you can interact with Triforces and Items in the Dungeon Item Area, in practice you will instead typically interact with these in the [dungeon inset](#dungeon-inset), which provides a duplicate view of each column.
+Note: while you can interact with Triforces and Items in the Dungeon Item Area, if you map dungeons, then in practice you will typically prefer to interact with these elements in the [dungeon inset](#dungeon-inset), which provides a duplicate view of each column next to the corresponding dungeon map.

 ### <a id="main-sioed"></a> Starting Items and Extra Drops